Skip to Content

 St. John’s Wort is actually the most prescribed herbal remedy for anxiety (along with yarrow).
 It’s also one of the most studied teas for anxiety and depression.

-I will not lie, this name is less than appealing, but we cannot judge a tea by it’s name!
+I will not lie, this name is less than appealing, but we cannot judge a tea by it’s name.
+So pick up some St. John’s Wort to try and see the effects work for you !

 7. Yarrow Tea For Anxiety And Depression